aoyagiis/aoyagiis/README.md

 -  DNI 🐦‍🔥

 -  basic dni, scott pilgrim + hh/hb fans (i don't care i hide every one of you) , atl/palaye/patd/top enjoyers ... lot more but rlly if i dont f/w you ill just hide you w/o saying anything as to not cause drama sorry. also minato arisato irls (i normally dgaf abt doubles but i'm insane over him SORRY. fictives int.
-Not if ur an endo “system” or wtv go away LMAO.) + mspec lesbians. idk more in the rentry
+Not if ur an endo “system” or wtv go away LMAO.) + mspec lesbians. idk more in the rentry. if youre like under 15 dni ?